The Letter to the Hebrews:

 Jesus’ priesthood is essential to our understanding of salvation

-In this section of the Letter to the Hebrewsthe author addresses how it is that priests are chosen, and specifically how high priests are chosen.
-One possible reason so little attention is paid in the Gospels to the priesthood of Jesus could be because of the prevalent understanding at the time holding that priests needed to be born into the hereditary line of Aaron.
-Because Jesus wasn’t born into that line, and in fact wasn’t even born into the tribe of Levi, his role as a priest must not have been apparent to those who knew him.
-Don’t miss Turning to God’s Word founder Tami Palladino’s illustrated reflections on the Scripture passages that form the basis of The Letter to the Hebrews: An Explanation of the Mechanism of Our Salvation.
-Click on the illustration (left) to enlarge it, and also check out Tami’s visual-meditation journal to see all of her drawings.
+In this section of the Letter to the Hebrews, the author addresses how high priests are chosen.
+One reason so little attention is paid in the Gospels to the priesthood of Jesus could be the prevalent understanding at the time that priests must be born into the hereditary line of Aaron.
+Because Jesus wasn’t, and in fact wasn’t even born into the tribe of Levi, his role as a priest must not have been apparent to those who encountered him.
+Don’t miss Turning to God’s Word co-founder Tami Palladino’s illustrated reflections on the Scripture passages that form the basis of The Letter to the Hebrews: An Explanation of the Mechanism of Our Salvation.
+Click on the illustration (left) to enlarge it, and check out Tami’s visual-meditation journal to see all of her drawings.
 Her reflections for this lesson, “He Learned Obedience Through What He Suffered,” are on pages 18 through 21 of her journal.

 every lesson has a free video (06:53)